AlchemyCMS/capistrano-alchemy/README.md

     $ gem install capistrano-alchemy

+If your application is not prepared for capistrano yet, you need to do so now:

+    $ bundle exec cap install

-You also have to add the `Capistrano::Alchemy` tasks to your Capfile
+You have to add the `Capistrano::Alchemy` tasks to your `Capfile`

 ```ruby
 require 'capistrano/alchemy'